 Simple English definitions for legal terms

-Read a random definition: down market
+Read a random definition: return date

 A derogatory clause is a part of a legal document that says it cannot be changed or cancelled.
 However, this kind of clause is not effective because a government or organization cannot limit its own power.
 In some cases, a derogatory clause can also be a secret part of a will that says any other will without that clause is not valid.
 This is meant to protect against someone forcing the person making the will to change it.